-On December 28, 2006, we issued a warrant to the Chairman of the Board of Directors for a purchase price of \$0.70 per warrant or a total of \$437,000.
-The warrant is to purchase 624,286 shares of our common stock at a price of \$5.00 per share.
-This warrant is exercisable commencing on the later of our completion of a business combination or April 11, 2007 and expiring April 11, 2011 or earlier upon redemption by us.
-We may call the warrants for redemption in whole and not in part at a price of \$0.01 per warrant at anytime after the warrant becomes exercisable.
-The warrants cannot be redeemed unless the holder receives written notice not less than 30 days prior to the redemption and if and only if, the reported last price of the Common Stock equals or exceeds \$8.50 per share for any 20 trading days within a 30 day period ending on the third day of business prior to the notice of redemption to the holder of the warrant.
-We have fully reserved these shares as authorized but not issued.
+On December 28, 2006, we issued and sold to Sean McDevitt 624,286 warrants to purchase common stock at a purchase price of \$0.70 per warrant for an aggregate purchase price of \$437,000.
+Each warrant represents the right to purchase one share of common stock at an exercise price of \$5.00 per share.
+The warrants are exercisable commencing on the later of our completion of a business combination or April 11, 2007, and expire on April 11, 2011 or earlier upon our redemption of the warrants.
+We may redeem the warrants in whole, and not in part, at a price of \$0.01 per warrant, at any time after the warrants become exercisable, provided that Mr. McDevitt receives no less than 30 days written notice prior to the redemption and the last reported sale price of the common stock equals or exceeds \$8.50 per share for any 20 trading days within a 30 trading day period ending on the third business day prior to the notice of redemption to Mr. McDevitt.
+The exercise price and number of shares of common stock issuable upon exercise of the warrants will be subject to future adjustments in the event that we subdivide or combine our outstanding shares of common stock or issue a stock dividend.
+We issued and sold to Mr. McDevitt an additional 447,143 warrants to purchase common stock at a purchase price of \$0.70 per warrant for an aggregate purchase price of \$313,000 on April 12, 2007.
+These warrants are subject to the same terms and conditions as the warrants purchased by Mr. McDevitt in December 2006.

-We expect to fund its short term working capital requirements through the sale of warrants.
+We expect to fund short term working capital requirements through the sale of warrants.